sabhiram/sabhiram.github.io/_drafts/go_tracey.md

 }
 {% endhighlight %}

-Running the code above with `$go run foo.go` would produce something eerily similar to this:
+Running the code above with `go run foo.go` would produce something eerily similar to this:
 {% highlight sh %}
 $ go run foo.go
 Entering main